ramachandra357/tweetable/readme.txt

 = What the @!%$ is OAuth? =
 OAuth (http://oauth.net/) is a standard used by sites like Twitter to allow third-party scripts to request access to your account.
 It's much more secure than simply handing an application your Twitter username and password.
 Thanks to OAuth, nobody can steal your Twitter password if they managed to gain access to your WordPress database.

+= oEmbed?
+What's that?
+How do I use it? = [oEmbed](http://codex.wordpress.org/oEmbed) is a protocol that makes it easier to embed things in your blog posts, such as YouTube videos.
+If you have the "Auto-embeds" option turned on in your Media settings, then Tweetable will add Twitter oEmbed support.
+This means you can embed tweets in your blog posts, and they will be rendered in a fancy manner that looks consistant with Twitter.com.
+To embed a tweet, look for the "Embed this Tweet" link below a status update on Twitter.com.
+(For an example of where to find it, look [here](https://twitter.com/#!/redwall_hp/statuses/146744631483318273).)
+Click it and copy the plain Link it gives you.
+Paste the link on it's own line in your post, and it will be replaced by the entire tweet when you view the published post.

 = What is the bookmarklet on the "Tweet" page? =
 If you drag it into your browser's bookmarks toolbar, you can tweet a link to a web page just by clicking it.
 (You will have to log into your blog admin, of course.)